TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

    This results in the `content` of our output file.

 In order to test the pretty-print builder, you need to import `pp.str` from `trans/minijava.str` and build your project.
+Create or open a `.mjv` test file with a valid program, press the down-facing arrow on the right of the Transform button and choose `Pretty-print`.
+This will apply `pp-builder` to the current file and show the result in a new editor.